Dealing with Drift of Adaptation Spaces in Learning-based Self-Adaptive Systems using Lifelong Self-Adaptation: Related Work

 \subsection{Improving the Performance of Machine Learning for Self-Adaptation}

-Jamshidi et al.~\cite{jamshidi2018} propose an efficient approach for transferring knowledge across highly configurable environments to simplify the configuration, e.g., hardware, workload, software release.
+Jamshidi et al.~\cite{jamshidi2018} proposed an efficient approach for transferring knowledge across highly configurable environments to simplify the configuration, e.g., hardware, workload, and software release.
 The approach, called L2S (Learning to Sample), selects better samples in the target environment based on information from the source environment.
 L2S progressively shrinks and adaptively concentrates on interesting regions of the configuration space.
-The authors demonstrate that L2S outperforms state of the art learning and transfer-learning approaches in terms of measurement effort and learning accuracy.
+The authors demonstrated that L2S outperformed state-of-the-art learning and transfer-learning approaches in terms of measurement effort and learning accuracy.

-T. Chen and Bahsoon~\cite{Chen2017} present a self-adaptive modeling approach that leverages information theory and machine learning algorithms to create a quality model for predicting a quality property over time by using data on environmental conditions and the control settings as inputs.
-Concretely, the authors use self-adaptive hybrid dual-learners that partition the input space in two sub-spaces, each applying a different symmetric uncertainty-based selection technique; the results of sub-spaces are then combined.
-The authors then use adaptive multi-learners for building the model the QoS function, supporting selecting the best model for prediction on the fly.
-The approach is evaluated in a cloud environment.
-X.~Chen et al.~\cite{chen19} apply a similar approach to deal with the problem if resource allocation for cloud-based software services.
+T. Chen and Bahsoon~\cite{Chen2017} presented a self-adaptive modeling approach that leverages information theory and machine learning algorithms to create a quality model for predicting a quality property over time by using data on environmental conditions and the control settings as inputs.
+Concretely, the authors used self-adaptive hybrid dual-learners that partition the input space in two sub-spaces, each applying a different symmetric uncertainty-based selection technique; the results of sub-spaces were then combined.
+The authors then used adaptive multi-learners for building the model of the QoS function, supporting selecting the best model for prediction on the fly.
+The approach was evaluated in a cloud environment.
+X.~Chen et al.~\cite{chen19} applied a similar approach to deal with the problem of resource allocation for cloud-based software services.

-T.~Chen et al.~\cite{chen2010experience} propose the notion of ``experience transfer’’ to utilize knowledge learned from one system to another similar system.
-The transfer process discovers and represents transferrable experiences, extracts the experiences during the modeling process in the original system, and embeds learned experiences into the management of the new system.
-The authors demonstrate the process and benefits of experience transfer for system configuration tuning using a Bayesian network.
+T.~Chen et al.~\cite{chen2010experience} proposed the notion of ``experience transfer’’ to utilize knowledge learned from one system to another similar system.
+The transfer process discovers and represents transferable experiences, extracts the experiences during the modeling process in the original system, and embeds learned experiences into the management of the new system.
+The authors demonstrated the process and benefits of experience transfer for system configuration tuning using a Bayesian network.
 In this case, the dependencies between configuration parameters are valuable experiences.